According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Suppose a consumer is looking for a skincare product that helps with their acne.
 They’re strolling through the aisle and feel overwhelmed with the varieties of brands available.

-To make your product stand out from the rest, add a QR Code on your product with a frame text that says “Scan for popular reviews”.
+To make your product stand out from the rest, add a QR Code on your beauty product with a frame text that says “Scan for popular reviews”.
 On scanning, the consumer will see reviews of how your product has helped other consumers battle their acne, coupled with before and after pictures.

 This eases their concerns and helps them make a quicker and better purchase decision.
 Not to mention, it builds up your brand’s credibility.